known-as-bmf/plugin.video.arteplussept/README.md

 # Troubleshooting

-If you are having issues with the add-on, you can open a issue ticket and join your log file (usually present in the parent directory of the addons folder used in the installation process).
-The log file will contain your system user name so you may want to sanitize it beforehand.
+If you are having issues with the add-on, you can open a issue ticket and join your log file.
+The log file will contain your system user name and sometimes passwords of services you use in the software, so you may want to sanitize it beforehand.
+Detailed procedure [here](http://kodi.wiki/view/Log_file/Easy).

 You should also try installing the YouTube add-on and the Documentary.net add-on (this will install the two required dependencies : SimpleDownloader and xbmcswift2 if they are not present in your installation)